-Litmus Proof simplifies and streamlines the review and approval process.
+Litmus Proof simplifies and streamlines the review and approval process for Enterprise plan users.
 The feature enables teams to share, give clear feedback, gain visibility and version control, and collaborate directly on an email in a single location, reducing review cycles and production time.
-This guide will help you quickly and easily collaborate with your team to make sure every email is the best it can be.

 Creating a Proof

-- Enter a title and choose from the many ways to bring your email in.
+- Enter a title and then use Next: Bring in your email

-After your email has been uploaded into Proof, you'll want to give it a quick review yourself before inviting comments from your team.
+After your email has been added to Proof, give it a quick review before inviting comments from your team.
 By default, you'll be looking at the Desktop view of your email:

 It's important to remember that this is not a render of your email in a specific email client, this is a real HTML view of your email rendered by your desktop web browser.
 For client rendering, use the Builder or Previews & QA tabs.